jacksund/simmate/tutorials/05_Search_the_database.md

 # This line MUST be ran before any tables can be loaded
 from simmate.database import connect  # this connects to our database

-# This gives the result_table we were using in the previous section
+# This gives the database_table we were using in the previous section
 from simmate.database.workflow_results import MITRelaxation

 # This loads the table where we store all of the JARVIS data.
 from simmate.database.third_parties import JarvisStructure
 ```

-`result_table` above and the `MITRelaxation` class here are the exact same class.
+`table` from the previous section and the `MITRelaxation` class here are the exact same class.
 These are just different ways of loading it.
 While loading a workflow sets up a database connection for us, we have the do that step manually here (with `from simmate.database import connect`).
-When loading database tables directly from the `simmate.database` module, the most common error is forgetting to connect to your database!
+When loading database tables directly from the `simmate.database` module, the most common error is forgetting to connect to your database.
 So don't forget to include `from simmate.database import connect`!

 Now that we have our datatable class (`JarvisStructure`) loaded, you'll notice it's empty to when you first access it.
 We can quickly load all of the data using the `load_remote_archive` method.
 Behind the scenes, this is downloading the JARVIS data from simmate.org/downloads and moving it into your database.
 This can take ~10 minutes because we are actually saving all these structures to your computer -- that way, you can rapidly load these structures in under 1 second in the future.